great-expectations/great_expectations/docs/reference/data_context.rst

 Data Context Reference
 ############################

-A :ref:`data_manages` manages assets for a project.
+A :ref:`data_context` manages assets for a project.

 *************************
 Configuration